bevy_asset/

 529

-530 /// Returns an iterator over the [`AssetId`] and mutable [`Asset`] ref of every asset in this collection.
+530 /// Returns an iterator over the [`AssetId`] and [`Asset`] ref of every asset in this collection.

 531 // PERF: this could be accelerated if we implement a skip list.
 Consider the cost/benefits